apache/airflow/docs/plugins.rst

 To troubleshoot issue with plugins, you can use ``airflow plugins`` command.
 This command dumps information about loaded plugins.

+.. versionchanged:: 2.0
+    Importing operators, sensors, hooks added in plugins via ``airflow.{operators,sensors,hooks}.<plugin_name>`` is no longer supported, and these extensions should just be imported as regular python modules.
+For more information, see: :doc:`/modules_management` and :doc:`/howto/custom-operator`

 What for?
 ---------